Front-wheel drive: 19201930

 The next application of front-wheel drive was the supercharged Alvis 12/50 racing car designed by George Thomas Smith-Clarke and William M. Dunn of Alvis Cars of the United Kingdom.
-This vehicle was entered in the 1925 Kop Hill Climb in Princes Risborough in Buckinghamshire on March 28, 1925.
-Harry Arminius Miller of Menomonie, Wisconsin designed the Miller 122 front-wheel drive race-car that was entered in the 1925 Indianapolis 500, which was held at the Indianapolis Motor Speedway on Saturday, May 30, 1925.
+This vehicle was entered in the 1925 Kop Hill Climb in Princes Risborough in Buckinghamshire on 28 March 1925.
+Harry Arminius Miller of Menomonie, Wisconsin designed the Miller 122 front-wheel drive race-car that was entered in the 1925 Indianapolis 500, which was held at the Indianapolis Motor Speedway on Saturday, 30 May 1925.

 However, the idea of front-wheel drive languished outside the motor racing arena as few manufacturers attempted the same for production automobiles.
 Alvis Cars did introduce a commercial model of the front-wheel drive 12/50 racer in 1928, but it was not a success.

 In France, Jean-Albert Grégoire and Pierre Fenaille developed the Tracta constant-velocity joint in 1926.
+In October 1928 a sensation at the 22nd Paris Motor Show was the Bucciali TAV-6.
+Six years before the appearance of the Citroën Traction Avant and more than two years before the launch of the DKW F1, the Bucciali TAV-6 featured front-wheel drive.
 Both German makers DKW in 1931 and Adler in 1933 bought Tracta licenses for their first front-wheel-drive cars.
 Imperia in Belgium and Rosengart in France manufactured the Adler under the licenses using the Tracta CV joints.
 During the second World War, all British vehicles, U.S. Jeeps made by Ford and Dodge command cars used Tracta CV joints.
 Russia and Germany also used the Tracta CV joints, but without the licensing.

 The United States only saw a few limited production experiments like the Cord L-29 of 1929, the first American front-wheel-drive car to be offered to the public, and a few months later the Ruxton automobile.
 The Cord L-29's drive system was again inspired by racing, copying from the Indianapolis 500-dominating racers, using the same de Dion layout and inboard brakes.

 Moreover, the Auburn (Indiana) built Cord was the first ever front-wheel drive production car to use constant-velocity joints.
-These very specific components allow motive power to be delivered to steered wheels more seamlessly than universal joints, and have become common on almost every front-wheel-drive car, including on the front axles of almost every four- or all-wheel-drive wheeled vehicle.
+These very specific components allow motive power to be delivered to steered wheels more seamlessly than universal joints, and have become common on almost every front-wheel-drive car, including on the front axles of almost every four-wheel or all-wheel drive vehicle.

 Neither automobile was particularly successful in the open market.
 In spite of the Cord's hallmark innovation, using CV joints, and being competitively priced against contemporaneous alternatives, the buyers demographic were expecting more than the car's 80 mph top speed, and combined with the effect of the Great Depression, by 1932 the Cord L-29 was discontinued, with just 4,400 sold.
 The 1929 Ruxton sold just 200 cars built that year.